 2017 - Dopamine Slave (single)

 Brahms' Third Racket is the latest vehicle for Wishnefsky’s music.
-This time around, it is his great fortune to be joined by R. Matthew Carroll on bass and David Rodgers on drums.
+This time around, it is his great fortune to be joined by R. Matthew Carroll on bass, David Rodgers on drums, and Mary Ann Pelino on vocals.

 Here follows the BTR story, starting with a brief bit of history: